The Spiritual Centre.co.uk

 Traditional lore should not be rigidly applied to the revered Oak Tree, for its status as a symbol of strength and wisdom resonates profoundly across various cultures around the globe.
 The English oak, in particular, embodies qualities akin to a handshake grounded in integrity, steadfastness, and trustworthiness.
 This majestic tree is not merely a plant; it serves as a powerful metaphor that stretches far and wide, intertwining with tales of courage and resilience found in countless narratives throughout history.

-The concept of duality and the fight between the oak king and the holly queen is confined to history: the belief they fought on the summer solstice and the oak king handed his crown to the holly queen as the holly queen reigned for the six months of days getting shorter and nights getting longer before again fighting with the oak king and handing him the crown for him to take the days and make them longer and the nights shorter.
+The concept of duality and the conflict between the oak king and the holly queen is rooted in history: it is believed that they fought on the summer solstice, with the oak king handing his crown to the holly queen, who then reigned for six months as the days grew shorter and the nights longer, before again battling the oak king and returning the crown to him so he could lengthen the days and shorten the nights.

 This ancient tale, rich with symbolism, speaks to the balance and rhythm of nature that we continue to observe today.
 The oak king represents strength and vitality, flourishing during the vibrant summer months when life is abundant.
 In contrast, the holly queen embodies resilience and introspection as she guides us through winter’s embrace, nurturing growth beneath the surface while outwardly everything appears dormant.